 Property rentals are a prominent means of revenue for many in the country.
 GST has had a deep-seated impact on the property rental business and how.
-Interesting inferences can be drawn from the influence of GST on residential property and the influence of GST on commercial property in India.
+Interesting inferences can be drawn from the influence of GST on residential and commercial property.
+Best Developers in India always kept in mind how to tackle GST.

 Prior to the GST coming into action, the landlords had to obtain a service tax registration.
 But, this was only applicable in the scenario that the tax on all his properties exceeded the tune of Rs.
 10 lakhs/year.
 Those who raked in a net income from their rental business that was lesser than this value did not have to sign up for the same.

 Commercial properties of every kind required landlords to pay a service tax if they were let out.
 Even residential properties are being utilized as commercial properties.
 However, the same was not applicable to residential properties.

 GST covers the taxation of any service that defines the renting out of property commercially.
 However, GST is only applicable on the following:

 - There is GST on commercial rental income in the form of a plain rental, easement, lease, or ‘license to occupy.

 - There is GST on commercial property in India that has been let out on rent; the same is applicable for industrial and residential property in India.